-Cool roofs lower surface temperatures in bright sunlight compared to a conventional roof.
-This is usually done with greenery, white vinyl or a solar reflective coating.
+Cool roofs and green roofs lower surface temperatures on roofs in bright sunlight compared to a conventional roof.
+This is usually done with greenery, white vinyl, or a solar reflective coating.
 Finishing with a cool roof is a highly recommended strategy since, for example, during summer, air conditioning requirements will decrease leading to reduced energy costs.

 Most people can actually attribute their high energy bills to poor insulation.
 Insulation technology, both with new and recycled material, has improved dramatically recently.
 While insulation with new materials, especially state of the art insulation, still represents a higher efficiency, some insulation materials today are recycled products that are cheap, readily available and still represent the latest in insulation technology.
 Cellulose (mostly from shredded newspaper), recycled denim and even some plant and waste materials are now used for insulation, in addition to fiberglass, polyurethane and other materials.
 Having a properly insulated building will reduce energy costs.

-Please see the following articles on the latest green building technologies:
+Please see the following articles on the latest green building and related energy efficiency technologies:

 Please click & read: